kilsmo/purefun/documents/functionsandtypes.md

 ## 5 Composition Tips

-* Keep pure logic in pure/tail functions for clarity and efficiency.
+* Keep pure logic in pure functions for clarity and efficiency.

 * Use side functions only for I/O or stateful interactions.